RatInABox-Lab/RatInABox/README.md

 #### **Complex `Environment`s: Polygons, curves, and holes**
 By default, `Environments` in RatInABox are square (or rectangular if `aspect != 1`).
 It is possible to create arbitrary environment shapes using the `"boundary"` parameter at initialisation.

-One can all add holes to the `Environment` using the `"holes"` parameter at initialisation.
-Positions sampled from the Environment (e.g. at initialisation) won't be inside holes.
+You can also add holes to the `Environment` using the `"holes"` parameter at initialisation.
+When sampling positions from the Environment (e.g. at initialisation), holes won't be included.

-Any curved environments can be made by creating a boundary of many small walls (uyse sparingly, walls may slow down computations)
+Any curved environments can be made by creating a boundary of many small walls (use sparingly, walls may slow down computations, particular for wall-responsive representations, e.g. boundary vector cells.)

 ```python
 #A trapezium shaped Environment